fourstix/MCard1802ArduinoV2/README.md

 ----------
 * The second design decouples the Arduino from the 1802 Memory Card making it easier to replace the Arduino with another processor.
 Communication to the 1802 Membership card is soley through I2C and serial TX, RX lines.
 * The LCD display provides more information than the Seven Segment display in the first design.
+An LED shows the status of the Q bit.
 * The Front Panel Card provides a minimal support for the 1802 Membership Card using only 3 logic chips for Data I/O and serial communication.
 * The Daughter Card provides video, ROM and address display support.